 It is also important to add hide boxes as well.
 Having a place where your tortoise can escape out of the heat to lower their body temperature is crucial.

-Substrate can be a combination of garden soil, sand, coconut fiber, or peat moss.
+Russian tortoise substrate can be a combination of garden soil, sand, coconut fiber, or peat moss.
 These tortoises, like many others, love burrowing, which is why you need to make sure that your substrate is deep enough to burrow into.

 It is important that you avoid using dusty substrates, though you should always make sure that the substrate is dry.
 While it may work for other species, wet and moist substrate can cause health problems for Russian tortoises like shell rot or respiratory infections.